Kml159/Evolution-Simulation/README.md

-# Evolution of Creatures - Simulation
+# Evolution Simulation

 ## How to run?
-You can run the main.cpp
+You can run the main.cpp.
+There are no dependencies.

 Linux & Unix:
 ```bash